ibm-cloud-docs/pattern-watson-speech-vision/watson-architecture.md

 * watsonx Orchestrate: With an expanding catalog of capabilities, business users can use watsonx Orchestrate to delegate common and complex talent management tasks such as creating a job description, pulling a report in Salesforce or SAP SuccessFactors, sourcing candidates and more using natural language.
 * watsonx Code Assistant: Empower developers of all experience levels to write code with AI-generated recommendations.
 Purpose-built for targeted use cases such as application modernization and IT automation, watsonx Code Assistant leverages generative AI to increase developer productivity, reduce coding complexity, and accelerate developer onboarding.
 * Watsonx Orders: AI-powered voice agent that accurately takes orders from your drive-thru guests and speeds them to the pay window.
 It supports a multitude of use cases, including loyalty programs and mobile orders.
 It knows the customization options of every menu item.
 It’s aware of what’s available and what’s not.
 And it works every shift, every day.

-## Types of Gen AI workloads

-{: #concepts-types-gen-ai-workloads}

-Generative AI workloads typically fall into these following categories:

-* Inferencing: The process of using a trained machine learning model to make predictions on new data.
-* Prompt Tuning: An efficient, low-cost way of adapting a pre-trained model to new tasks without retraining the model or updating its weights.
-Prompt tuning involves learning a small number of new parameters that are appended to a model’s prompt, while freezing the model’s existing parameters.
-* Fine Tuning: The process of adapting a pre-trained model to perform a specific task by conducting additional training.
-Fine tuning may involve (1) updating the model’s existing parameters, known as full fine tuning, or (2) updating a subset of the model’s existing parameters or adding new parameters to the model and training them while freezing the model’s existing parameters, known as parameter-efficient fine tuning.
-* Model Training: The initial stage of model building, involving a subset of the source data.
-The model learns by example from the known data.
-The model can then be tested against a further, different subset for which the outcome is already known.

-Given the current state of technology, we think that most IBM Cloud clients will be focusing on using/creating solutions that involve Inferencing, Prompt Tuning and Fine Tuning.
-A much smaller set of clients may be interested in doing the Model Training for Gen AI by themselves.

-## Table for Watson AI Decisions